Crell/php-rfcs/collections/research-notes.md

 Python has built in List, Dict, Set, and Deque types.
 It has no Queue or Stack.
 List has a `pop()` method so it can be used as a Stack.
 Deque is used for queues.
 Oh dear, do we also need to include Deque?

+In Python 3, all collection types are lazy by default.
+This distinction is *mostly* hidden from the developer, except when it isn't.

 #### List

 List's methods include: